 1) The Slam Dunk Contest

-Down to just seven active teams and with an impending merger with the NBA hanging over its head, the ABA knew it might as well take some chances in the ’75-’76 season.
-A new All-Star format was adopted, with the league’s top team in the standings, the Denver Nuggets, taking on a roster featuring the other six teams’ best players.
-To further increase interest in the Denver-based exhibition, the ABA league office also came up with the idea of a Dunk Contest at halftime.
-It was a brilliant move, as having a bevy of athletic and creative dunkers was one of the few talent advantages the ABA could still claim over the NBA, up until the end.
-The competitors were Julius Erving, George Gervin, Larry Kenon, Artis Gilmore, and the hometown hero David Thompson, all of whom were exhausted from having participated in the first half of the (surprisingly competitive) All-Star Game.
+With only seven active teams left in the league and a merger with the NBA pending, the ABA took an experimental approach to its 1976 All-Star Game.
+In the game itself, the first place and hometown Denver Nuggets took on a roster comprised of All-Stars from the six other teams.
+But the real revelation came at halftime.
+Reportedly first proposed by Nuggets general manager Carl Scheer, the idea of an ABA Slam Dunk Contest quickly gained traction in the league office.
+It made sense for the more free-flowing, renegade league in what may have been a final chance to prove its viability to the NBA.
+The competitors were Julius Erving, George Gervin, Larry Kenon, Artis Gilmore, and David “Skywalker” Thompson, all of whom were exhausted from having participated in the first half of the (surprisingly competitive) All-Star Game.
 While the “Skywalker” thrilled the home crowd with a thunderous 360, it was the “Doctor” who stole the show, setting off a delirious response with his signature free throw line dunk.
-Though only about 17,000 fans were in attendance, and the broadcast was televised live in just four cities (Denver, New York, Indianapolis, and San Antonio), the inaugural Dunk Contest became a media sensation, going whatever was the equivalent of “viral” in the ’70s.
+Though only about 17,000 fans were in attendance and the broadcast was televised live only in markets with an ABA franchise, the inaugural Dunk Contest became a media sensation, going whatever was the equivalent of “viral” in the ’70s.
 Many have cited it as one of the main factors in the NBA agreeing to expand the 1976 merger from two teams to four.

 Our first volume will be published throughout the ’18-’19 NBA season